Other articles in this series on the Highway Traffic Act of

 Although Section 150 prohibits motorists in most circumstances

-from driving on shoulders, cyclists are subject to no such restriction.
+from driving on shoulders when passing, cyclists are subject to no such restriction.

 Cyclists should be aware that by using the shoulder they have left the